Conflict of Interest Disclosures: Managing Policies

 Creating a conflict of interest policy by making a list of all of the possible scenarios that might appear to be, or indeed could be, inappropriate could mark the beginning of a very risky project.
 Compliance with the existing rules and regulations of the respective industry agency under which you operate must be a given, but assuming that your ethical company can imagine all the different ways that your operation could be led off the rails by one unethical employee is a huge assumption.

-Without structured processes to manage the creation, review, revision and approval of such policies, potential conflicts of interest can undermine the integrity of your business.
+Without structured processes to manage the creation, review, revision, and approval of such policies, potential conflicts of interest can undermine the integrity of your business.
 When the appearance of inappropriate conduct can carry as much weight as the actual conduct, the potential for such transgressions should be contained by a robust management system built on years of experience rather than the ability of your own team to anticipate all of the possible ways to take your company out of compliance.

 ==================================================================